LukaGurgenidze/bank_api/README.md

 # Fake Bank API

-The Fake Financial Institution API provides a backend HTTP API for bank employees to manage bank accounts and perform transactions.
+The Fake Bank API provides a backend HTTP API for bank employees to manage bank accounts and perform transactions.
 It allows creating new accounts, transferring amounts between accounts, and retrieving account balances and transfer history.

 ## Prerequisites